-Dan Bailey is a partner in the Real Estate Group and the Environmental and Land Use Group and a member of Pierce Atwood’s Management Committee.
+Dan Bailey is a partner in the Real Estate, Environmental, and Land Use Practice Groups and a member of Pierce Atwood’s Management Committee.
 Dan has more than 30 years of experience in environmental, land use, real estate, and municipal law.
 He prides himself on offering pragmatic solutions to complicated legal matters.
 While Dan’s “sweet spot” is the redevelopment of commercial property, he has a strong background in all aspects of environmental and regulatory law.
 Dan also handles all types of real estate transactions.

 Dan has helped facilitate development of a wide range of commercial real estate projects, ranging from mixed use (retail, office, and housing), multifamily housing, athletic facilities, marinas, and large residential subdivisions.
 He works regularly with development teams seeking state and local permits.
 Dan has participated in hundreds of public hearings before state agencies and municipal boards and commissions throughout Massachusetts.